-Situation Awareness for Everyone (SAFE) is a collaborative programme developed by the Royal College of Paediatrics and Child Health to support clinical teams to improve communication, build a safety based culture and deliver better outcomes for children and young people.
+Situation Awareness for Everyone (SAFE) is a collaborative programme developed by the Royal College of Paediatrics and Child Health, UK.

-The SAFE programme includes Quality Improvement theory, situation awareness methodology and planning of safety huddles on the wards.
-It has been implemented in over 50 teams across the UK and we are delighted to bring this initiative to Ireland.
+SAFE has been completed by 50 teams across the UK and we are delighted to bring this initiative to Ireland.

-We are now welcoming applications from teams planning to take part in the collaborative commencing in October 2019.
-Places on the programme are limited and it is anticipated that project teams will secure organisational support for participation in this programme.
+We are now welcoming applications from teams planning to take part in the collaborative commencing in November 2019.

 When you join this collaborative you will work with expert faculty to achieve the following aims: